“She has a gorgeous smile.”

 You still need to brush and floss, but when you do, it will be more effective at removing plaque and food particles.
 This also helps our dental professionals as well when you come in for your routine cleanings and exams.
 In short, you’ll have a better chance of preventing cavities and gum disease if you have straight teeth and have good oral hygiene habits.

-Orthodontic treatment also can correct what we call a malocclusion or “bad bite.”
+Straightening your teeth also can correct what we call a malocclusion, or “bad bite.”
 This includes crossbites, open bites, overbites, and underbites.
 This can cause wear and tear that damages the enamel of your teeth.

 When your teeth are misaligned in this way, you also may be more prone to biting the inside of your mouth.
 This can lead to sores and ulcers on the inside of your mouth, which is everyone would rather avoid.